CBSE LOC 2025-26: Registration, Login Portal, Corrections, Fees

 • The students are eligible to appear in the Board's Examinations for classes X and XII as per the provisions of the Examination Bye-laws.

-• In the case of students of Class-XII, it is essential to confirm that they have passed their Class-X examination from a recognised School Education Board only on or before the academic year 2024.
+• In the case of students of Class-XII, it is essential to confirm that they have passed their Class-X examination from a recognised School Education Board only in the academic year 2024.

 Part 4: Action to be taken while filling LOC